anatman-org/prime/README.txt

 i follow Her in
   but She stays by the door

+    a scruffy nutria
+    sneaks in like a blur

+later i learn that this is Muck the old sneak

-    a scruffy cat sneaks in like a blur right before She forcefully pulls the door shut
+  She forcefully pulls the door shut with both hands, and all Her weight

   "it kind of sticks
   the floor, from all the shaking ..."